netblue30/firejail/README.md

 ### private-etc rework
 `````
        --private-etc, --private-etc=file,directory,@group
               The files installed by --private-etc are copies of the original
               system files from /etc directory.
 By default, the command
-              brings in a skeleton of files and directories used by most  con‐
+              brings in a skeleton of files and directories used by most
-              sole tools:
+              console tools:

               $ firejail --private-etc dig debian.org

-              For  X11/GTK/QT/Gnome/KDE   programs add @x11 group as a parame‐
+              For X11/GTK/QT/Gnome/KDE  programs add @x11 group as a
-              ter.
+              parameter.
 Example:

               $ firejail --private-etc=@x11,gcrypt,python* gimp

               gcrypt and /etc/python* directories are not part of the generic
               @x11 group.
 File globbing is supported.

               For games, add @games group:

               $ firejail --private-etc=@games,@x11 warzone2100

               Sound and networking files are included automatically, unless
               --nosound or --net=none are specified.
 Files for encrypted
               TLS/SSL protocol are in @tls-ca group.

               $ firejail --private-etc=@tls-ca,wgetrc wget https://debian.org